 If you have a core belief that you do not deserve to be loved, these surface solutions will not hold up very long because they depend on willpower to remain focused and on track.
 Willpower requires the effort of your conscious mind, the part of you that thinks logically and practically.
 Think about the last time you tried to not do something because you knew it was bad for you but you did it anyway.
 Your conscious mind makes up only 15-20% of who you are you.
 It helps you make logical decisions and solve problems, it helps you remember your way home, buy groceries and pick up the dry cleaning.
 What it doesn’t do is help you change habits, behaviors, and beliefs that are tied to your emotional state and your subconscious mind.

 The coaching work I do uses hypnotherapy to access the subconscious mind, the seat of your emotions and beliefs which drive the motives behind your habits and behaviors.
 Repairing and fortifying the damaged walls of your container means revisiting what caused the holes and tears in your container, which are the experiences stored in the subconscious mind, then reprogramming your subconscious to adopt more positive, supportive, loving beliefs thereby creating new motives which lead to new habits and behaviors.

 To learn more about self-love and its benefits, click here to access A Beginner’s Guide to Self-Love, a short eBook to help you understand the benefits of self-love and begin your self-love practice.
-You can access this eBook and more when you join The Soul Sanctuary, a low cost paid subscription to monthly content of awareness shifting e-books, worksheets, hypnosis recordings, self-study master classes, tips and more to bring Your True Self back into your life.
+You can access this eBook and more when you join The Soul Sanctuary, an online library of awareness shifting e-books, worksheets, hypnosis recordings, self-study master classes, tips and more to bring Your True Self back into your life.